chaluvadis/appSocketEx/README.md

 Post a comment for your querries.

+    1) Admin Screen and User screen is created
 #TODO

-Admin module and user module need to implement
+    Socket IO need to add to the application to live updates